kelloggm/cs-490-website/_staffers/martin.md

 website: https://web.njit.edu/~mjk76/
 photo: martin.jpg
 ---
+Office Hours: Mondays, 1:30-2:30pm eastern, GITC 4314; or by appointment.

 To schedule an appointment with me, check [my calendar](https://calendar.google.com/calendar/u/0?cid=bWprNzZAbmppdC5lZHU) and add a calendar event in any open spot that works for you.
 In your invitation, you must, at a minimum, 1) invite me to the event and 2) add a note to the event description that mentions CS 490 and what you'd like to meet about.